 Regional and state-wide homeschooling support groups can be found all over the United States.
 You can also find homeschooling parents within your church or local community.
-If you’re still feeling isolated, online homeschooling support groups can be found on Facebook or websites like The Homeschool Lounge.
+If you’re still feeling isolated, online homeschooling support groups can be found on Facebook.

 Planning is Key